MRI cost in Downey, California:

 Patient Hints and Suggestions

 - Once an MRI, CT, or Ultrasound scan is confirmed medical necessity, ask the doctor for the referral to take with you.
-Holding the doctor’s referral gives the flexibility to research stand alone facilities for medical scan information, and prices.
+Holding the doctor’s referral gives the flexibility to research stand-alone facilities for medical scan

 - Research the type of medical scan that is needed, ie. contrast, versus no contrast to ensure you are not overpaying for something unnecessary.